soroush/graphicsmagick/www/index.rst

-of source code in the base package (or 1,225K including 3rd party libraries) it provides a robust and efficient collection of tools and libraries which support reading, writing, and manipulating an image in over 88 major formats including important formats like DPX, GIF, JPEG, JPEG-2000, PNG, PDF, PNM, and TIFF.
+of source code in the base package (or 1,225K including 3rd party libraries) it provides a robust and efficient collection of tools and libraries which support reading, writing, and manipulating an image in over 89 major formats including important formats like DPX, GIF, JPEG, JPEG-2000, PNG, PDF, PNM, TIFF, and WebP.

 Image processing is multi-threaded using OpenMP_ (`read about OpenMP in GraphicsMagick`_) so that CPU-bound tasks scale linearly as